2019 Graduate Development Program Frequently Asked Questions

 When will offers be made?

-The Department aims to have the assessment process completed by mid-June and we aim to make first round offers by late June.
+The Department aims to make first round offers by June 2018.

 Can I request feedback on my application?

 You can request feedback on your application by emailing firstname.lastname@example.org.
-Requests will be responded to by July 2017, at the conclusion of the assessment process.
+Requests will be responded to at the conclusion of the assessment process.

 Will I be notified if I am unsuccessful?

 Candidates who are unsuccessful in making it through to assessment centres will be notified as soon as the shortlisting process has been completed (at this stage late April 2018).
 Candidates who are unsuccessful at Assessment Centre stage will be notified at the conclusion of the assessment process.

-All requests for feedback will be responded to in July 2017 when the assessment process has concluded.
+All requests for feedback will be responded to when the assessment process has concluded.

 What subjects need to be included in calculating my Grade Point Average (GPA) or my Weighted Average Mark (WAM)?